jpschroeder/pipe-to-me/Readme.md

 Make sure that nginx is installed with: `apt-get install nginx`

-Customize `pipe-to-me.nginx.conf` and copy it to `/etc/nginx/sites-available/pipe-to-me.nginx.conf`
+Customize `scripts/pipe-to-me.nginx.conf` and copy it to `/etc/nginx/sites-available/pipe-to-me.nginx.conf`

 Remove the default website configuration: `rm /etc/nginx/sites-enabled/default`